 Scoping Plan assumptions: High-GWP gases include methane, hydrofluorocarbons (HFCs) and anthropogenic black carbon.
-The Scoping Plan scenario is generally consistent with the mitigation scenario in the Short-Lived Climate Pollutant (SLCP) Strategy per SB 1383, which mandates a 40 percent reduction in methane and HFC emissions by 2030 and a 50 percent reduction in anthropogenic emissions of black carbon by 2030.68 Several components of non-energy GHGs are not evaluated here because they are associated with industrial or agricultural land uses.
-Emissions categories associated with residential and commercial land use types include solid waste disposal and a portion of refrigerant use (F-gases, HFCs).
+The Scoping Plan scenario is generally consistent with the mitigation scenario in the Short-Lived Climate Pollutant (SLCP) Strategy per SB 1383, which mandates a 40 percent reduction in methane and HFC emissions by 2030 and a 50 percent reduction in anthropogenic emissions of black carbon by 2030.68 Several components of nonenergy GHGs are not evaluated here because they are associated with industrial or agricultural land uses.
+Black carbon is not evaluated here because it is not part of the State's GHG inventory that tracks progress toward the State's climate targets.
+69 Emissions categories associated with residential and commercial land use types include solid waste disposal and a portion of refrigerant use (F-gases, HFCs).
 As described in Section 3.1.4, the Scoping Plan scenario includes a 14% reduction in waste emissions due to organic diversion of waste (on top of the reductions required by SB 1383 by 2020).
 In addition, the Scoping Plan scenario includes a 63% reduction in F-gases.

 As described in the SLCP Strategy, "HFCs are synthetic gases used in refrigeration, air conditioning, insulating foams, solvents, aerosol products, and fire protection...The major concern with respect to HFCs is that their contribution to climate forcing is expected to increase rapidly in the future as they continue to replace ozone depleting substances (ODS), such that they will become very significant contributors."
-HFCs from transportation are expected to decrease due to the California and USEPA lightduty vehicle GHG emission standards.69 Refrigerant HFC emissions are expected to decrease significantly due to State and International HFC phasedown agreements, but not enough to meet the 2030 reduction goal.
+HFCs from transportation are expected to decrease due to the California and USEPA light-duty vehicle GHG emission standards.70 Refrigerant HFC emissions are expected to decrease significantly due to State and International HFC phasedown agreements, but not enough to meet the 2030 reduction goal.
 Additional measures are being considered to further reduce emissions, with a menu of potential actions presented in the SLCP Strategy.
 The SLCP Strategy states, "Early action...can avoid locking-in the use of high-GWP refrigerants in new or retrofitted systems in the coming years.
-For example, as effective alternatives become available, ARB will consider developing limitations on the use of high-GWP refrigerants in new refrigeration and air-conditioning equipment where lower-GWP alternates are feasible and readily available" (page 90).
-The safety and feasibility of low-GWP refrigerants (e.g., hydrofluoro-olefin blends, ammonia, CO_2) is not fully established for all uses.
+For example, as effective alternatives become available, ARB will consider developing limitations on the use of high-GWP refrigerants in new refrigeration and airconditioning equipment where lower-GWP alternates are feasible and readily available" (page 90).
+The safety and feasibility of low-GWP refrigerants (e.g., hydrofluoro-olefin blends, ammonia, CO2) is not fully established for all uses.
 Other actions include financial incentive programs for low-GWP refrigeration early adoption and a prohibition on sales of very-high GWP refrigerants.
-California's Significant New Alternatives Policy (SNAP), comprised of the CARB HFC Regulation and SB 1013, took effect on January 1, 2019, and will require HFC emissions reductions from non-mobile sources.70 This includes refrigerant prohibitions for new household refrigerators and freezers, retail food refrigeration, cold storage warehouses, foams, and aerosols, among other substances, with effective dates ranging from January 1, 2019, to January 1, 2021.
+California's Significant New Alternatives Policy (SNAP), comprised of the

 68 CARB.
 2017.
 Final Short-Lived Climate Pollutant Reduction Strategy.
 March.
 Available at: https://ww2.arb.ca.gov/resources/documents/final-short-lived-climate-pollutant-reduction-strategy-march-2017.
-Accessed: September 2019.
+Accessed: March 2020.